tdwg/bdq/tg2/_review/index.md

 ## 1 Introduction (non-normative)

+Beyond data availability, data quality is probably the most significant issue for users of biodiversity data.
+BDQ establishes a comprehensive framework for evaluating the ‘quality’ of biodiversity data.
+Data quality is treated as fitness for a particular use, not as an inherent characteristic of data.

+BDQ defines a set of vocabularies, and uses those vocabularies to define structured **Tests**.
+The BDQ Tests evaluate the quality of biodiversity data for a set of defined uses (`Use Cases`).
+Each BDQ Test is designed to assess and report on a specific aspect of data quality (`Data Quality Dimension`), such as `Completeness`, `Consistency`, or `Conformance` in a consistent manner.
+Executing the set of Tests related to a `Use Case` on a set of data provides an evaluation of the fittness of that data for that particular use.

+BDQ can be used in a variety of contexts, from small-scale data curation projects to large-scale biodiversity aggregation systems.
+The BDQ Tests are defined to allow implementation in various programming languages and environments.

+The Tests defined BDQ focus on terms from the Darwin Core standard (Wieczorek et al. 2012).
+The foundational principles of BDQ, however, apply to many domains or data encodings where data requires a fitness for use evaluation.

+The BDQ standard allows for the definition and addition of new Tests as needed.
+New Tests may be added to the standard following instructions provided by the BDQ Maintenance Group (to be constituted).

 ### 1.1 Purpose (non-normative)

-Beyond data availability, data quality is probably the most significant issue for users of biodiversity data.
-Data quality is treated as fitness for a particular use, not as an inherent characteristic of data as described in detail in [3.
-Context for Quality, Uses and Purposes](docs/guide/users/index.md#3-context-for-quality-uses-and-purposes-non-normative) in the [BDQ User's Guide](docs/guide/users/index.md).
-The Biodiversity Data Quality (BDQ) standard is meant to provide a modular, extensible framework for assessing the quality of biodiversity data relative to specific uses.
+The Biodiversity Data Quality (BDQ) standard provides a modular, extensible framework for assessing and reporting on the quality of biodiversity data relative to specific uses.

-The BDQ standard defines a set of Tests that can be used to evaluate the quality of biodiversity data for a set of defined uses.
-Each Test is designed to assess a specific aspect of data quality, such as completeness, consistency, or accuracy, and Tests are assembled into suites that can be used to evaluate the quality of data for specific purposes.
-The Tests are defined in a way that allows them to be implemented in various programming languages and environments, making them accessible to a wide range of users.
-The BDQ standard allows for extension by the addition of new Tests as needed.
-It is intended to be used in a variety of contexts, from small-scale data curation projects to large-scale biodiversity aggregation systems.
-The standard provides a common vocabulary and framework for describing and implementing data quality tests, making it easier for different members of the community to collaborate and share information about data quality.
+The BDQ standard provides a structured process for `Quality Assurance (QA)` and `Quality Control (QC)` for biodiversity data, see [2.
+Context for Quality, Uses and Purposes](docs/guide/users/index.md#2-context-for-quality-uses-and-purposes-non-normative) in the [BDQ User's Guide](docs/guide/users/index.md).
+BDQ’s common framework with vocabularies for describing and implementing data quality tests make it easier for different members of the community to collaborate and share information about data quality in a consistent manner.

 ### 1.2 Audience (non-normative)